yuanzhi-zhu/CSNLP-Project-ETH/README.md

 ![](images/CSNLP_framework.png)

 Currently (27/May/2022) we tried to both append or replace the original question with the rewritten questions from T5, but the performance in both cases are worser.

+(20/Jun/2022) With simply append or replace with the rewritten questions, even with fine-tuning the Bert model, we see no improvement.